Maʻiki Aiu Lake: Career

 At the time traditional hula was becoming a dying practice but because of Lake's modern teaching style, there was a new generation infatuated with it and a huge demand from the tourist industry.
 As part of her revolutionary movement in the Hawaiian Renaissance, Lake would accept any students who were interested in learning the hula no matter their background or gender so they could “experience the art of Hawaiian dance, expressing all that we see, hear, smell touch taste and feel.”
 Because of this, it sparked questions during the Hawaiian Renaissance as to why men were not present in hula before.
 She was able to reconcile the traditional and modern aspects of hula.
 Whilst doing this she was able to bring back the love and appreciation for the dance in younger generations.

 Ma’iki Aiu Lake taught people of all ages and skill levels, from young to old or beginner to advanced.
 At Hālau Hula O Ma’iki, her students learned not only the dance but the traditional genealogies, mannerisms, legends, poetry, and culture of Hawai'i.
 As part of Lake's new techniques, she created new pedagogical systems for her students.
 One new technique she utilized was requiring her students to keep notebooks filled with the chants and dances they learned to help with memorization.
 To keep the ancient traditions of hula alive, Lake would teach them how to responsibly gather materials to make their own leis, mats, and costumes.
 Lake would train her students in a variety of dances like kahiko (dance traditionally performed as a ceremony with chants and percussion instruments) and ‘auana (a less formal form of hula, where a ceremony is not needed).
-Though Ma’iki could be a tough teacher like Lōkālia according to her students, she was also seen as a mother figure to them.
+Though Ma’iki could be a strict teacher like Lōkālia according to her students, she was also seen as a mother figure to them.

-Her popularity and Halau grew in the local entertainment scene, due to her adherence in respecting the traditions of ancient hula (kahiko) as well as performing the gracious "ku'i style" of modern hula ('auana).
-At every show she welcomed and informed her audience of the poetic stories and culture of Hawai'i through chants, songs and dance.
-Her performing haumana (students) would be well-groomed and costumed in beautiful attire with fresh flower leis and adornments.

-Some of the several venues and civic events Halau Hula 'O Ma'iki participated in and performed at include:
+Some of the several venues(1) and civic events(2) Halau Hula 'O Ma'iki performed at and participated in include: